hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Main takeaway: Soft skills are in high demand by the industry.

 My issue: I like data viz.
-However, I do feel the visualizations in this paper are a little bit too much.
+However, I feel visualizations in this paper are a little bit too much.

 ## 2020-10-19